Yook Sung-jae: Early life and education

-Yook was born on May 2, 1995, in Yongin, Gyeonggi Province.
+Yook was born on May 2, 1995, in Suji District, Yongin, South Korea.
 He has one older sister.
 Yook comes from a business family.
 His father is the CEO of an IT corporation that deals with semiconductors.
 His grandfather was the first to introduce red carp in South Korea, while his grandmother operated a fishing farm in Paju.

 He briefly studied for a month in England and the Philippines, respectively.
 He completed his high school education at Hanlim Multi Art School, graduating in 2014.
 He then attended Dongshin University, majoring in Practical Music.
+Yook's diploma from Dongshin University was revoked by the Ministry of Education, after his attendance at the university was called into question.

 Career

 Pre-debut

+Yook entered the JYP 6th Audition Final Round prior to being cast by Cube Entertainment.

 On August 10, 2010, he participated in the stage performance of "2010 Cube Stars Party".

-On March 6, 2011, Yook also participated in the stage performance of "2011 CUBE Stars Party" with bandmate Seo Eunkwang, Im Hyun-sik, Jung Il-hoon, and supposed to be member Lee Min-woo.
+On March 6, 2011, Yook also participated in the stage performance of "2011 CUBE Stars Party" with future bandmates Seo Eunkwang, Im Hyun-sik, Jung Il-hoon, and scrapped member Lee Min-woo.

-Yook entered the JYP 6th Audition Final Round before joining his current agency, Cube Entertainment.

-2012–2014: Debut with BtoB and solo activities
+2012–2014: Career beginnings

 Yook made his debut as a vocalist of BtoB with "Insane" and "Imagine" on March 21, 2012.
-On March 23, 2012, Yook co-host SBS MTV's music program The Show alongside bandmate Lee Min-hyuk.
+On March 23, 2012, Yook began co-hosting SBS MTV's The Show alongside bandmate Lee Min-hyuk.

-In 2013, Yook Sungjae started his first ever acting debut in drama Monstar (TV series) as part of the supporting cast alongside his bandmates Lee Min-hyuk, Lee Chang-sub and Im Hyun-sik.
-Sungjae acted as Arnold, a member of boy idol group 'Men In Black'.
-He appeared in 4 episodes in total, episodes 2, 6, 9, and 12.
-He, with BTOB's Lee Minhyuk, Lee Changsub, Im Hyunsik and Beast's Yong Jun-hyung were featured in the drama OST Part 1 titled "Days Gone By", OST Part 2 "After Time Passes", and OST Part 7 "First Love".
-In the same year, Sungjae and BTOB made a cameo appearance in hit drama The Heirs episode 4 as themselves, an idol group band BTOB.
+In 2013, Yook made his acting debut in Monstar as part of the supporting cast alongside his bandmates Lee Min-hyuk, Lee Chang-sub and Im Hyun-sik.
+He, with BtoB's Lee Minhyuk, Lee Changsub, Im Hyunsik and Beast's Yong Jun-hyung were featured in the drama OST Part 1 titled "Days Gone By", OST Part 2 "After Time Passes", and OST Part 7 "First Love".
+In the same year, Sungjae and BtoB made a cameo appearance in hit drama The Heirs episode 4 as themselves, an idol group band BtoB.